Adaptive double-phase Rudin--Osher--Fatemi denoising model: Qualitative experiments

-In Figures \ref{fig:sawpicture} and \ref{fig:cut1picture} we present visually the effect of the adaptive double-phase ROF model on two test images, for several choices of parameters in Weight 1 and in comparison with the results of the classical ROF model and the Huber-ROF model for two choices of parameters.
-The parameter $\lambda$ is set to $0.24$ and the standard deviation of the Gaussian noise is set to $0.01$.
+In Figures \ref{fig:sawpicture} and \ref{fig:cut1picture} we present visually the effect of the adaptive double-phase ROF model on two test images, for several choices of parameters for the weight and in comparison with the results of the classical ROF model and the Huber-ROF model for two choices of parameters.
+The parameters {$\lambda_0$ and~$\lambda$ are} set to $0.24$ and the {variance} of the Gaussian noise is set to $0.01$.
 The original image is presented on the left-hand side of the first row of the respective Figure; the function in Figure \ref{fig:sawpicture} 'saw' is a synthetic datum with several jumps of different sizes and a linear interpolation between them, while the function in Figure \ref{fig:cut1picture} 'cut1' represents a one-dimensional slice (a single row) of the natural image 'schnitzel' (see below).
 We have used a rescaled version of 'cut1' in Figure \ref{fig:cut1picture}.
-Subsequent pictures in the first row show: the noisy image after adding a Gaussian noise with standard deviation $0.01$; the result of the reconstruction via the classical ROF model; and the result of the reconstruction via the adaptive double-phase ROF model.
+Subsequent pictures in the first row show: the noisy image after adding a Gaussian noise with {variance} $0.01$; the result of the reconstruction via the classical ROF model; and the result of the reconstruction via the adaptive double-phase ROF model.
 In the second row, we present (from left to right) the results of the reconstruction via the adaptive double-phase ROF model for two different choices of the weight and the result of the reconstruction via Huber-ROF model for two different choices of the parameter~$\alpha$.

 We observe the following effects.
 In both Figure \ref{fig:sawpicture} and Figure \ref{fig:cut1picture}, we observe that the staircasing which is clearly visible in the reconstruction using the classical ROF model is reduced, especially for higher values of the parameters.
 The Huber-ROF model is also capable of reducing staircaising somewhat, especially for higher values of $\alpha$.
 However it also retains spurious wavy structures, which are not present in the adaptive double-phase ROF model.